divya814/React-Event-Listing-App/README.md

 # React-Event-Listing-App
-An Event listing will list all the events and display it.
+Created the FrontEnd of an Event listing App which will list all the events and display it.<br>
+Created the SignUp/SignIn facility.